Delissea rhytidosperma

 General

-Delissea rhytidosperma is one of the easiest and rewarding plants in the Lobelia family to grow and maintain in a landscape.
+Delissea rhytidosperma is one of the easiest and most rewarding plants in the Lobelia family to grow and maintain in a landscape.
 Delissea can be grown as understory plants under trees protected by shrubs and ferns.
-Though not lowland plants, they do well at near sea level in pots or in the landscape provided they have good drainage.
+Though not lowland plants, they do well at near sea level in pots or in the landscape, provided they have good drainage.
 In general, Delissea sp. require vigilant monitoring for pests, diseases, or other problems.
 Watch for spider mites in the hotter months; snails and slugs in the rainy months.
-Spider mites may infest and destroy all of the plant's leaves and weaken the plant which invites other opportunist pests such as scale, mealy bugs and aphids to take hold and intensify the damage.
+Spider mites may infest and destroy all of the plant's leaves and weaken the plant, which invites other opportunist pests such as scale, mealybugs and aphids to take hold and intensify the damage.
 At least as a temporary, and sometimes permanent fix, spray mist the undersides of the leaves for spider mites.
-But plants should likely need some sort of miticidal spray or systemic.
+But plants will likely need some sort of miticidal spray or systemic for best control.
 If not treated, these pests may even eventually kill the entire plant.
-However, even if you lose all the leaves, do not give up on this or any other Hawaiian lobelioid and toss it out prematurely.
-That may end up a being big mistake!
+However, even if you lose all the leaves due to spider mites, do not give up on this or any other Hawaiian lobelioid, nor toss it out prematurely.
 The reason is that the Hawaiian Campanulaceae (Bellflower family) have an amazing resilience to bounce back and once again leaf out, flower and produce fruit!
-I (Eickhoff) have seen seemingly hopeless plants coming "back to life" with a little patience and TLC.
+I (Eickhoff) have seen seemingly hopeless plants coming "back to life" with a little patience and extra TLC.

 Despite these seeming challenges, we still encourage you to grow one or more of these beautiful plants once you feel you have the experience and dedication to "put in the work."
 This large group of Hawaiian bellflowers is found nowhere else in the world, and, without exception, all of them are incredibly beautiful, with some being truly spectacular!